iolo/apple2-image-editor/docs/hi-res.md

 ## Editor Modes

-The editor exposes two HGR modes that share the same 0x2000-byte framebuffer:
+The editor exposes two HGR (Hi-Res) modes that share the same 0x2000-byte framebuffer:

-- Hi-Res Color (140x192): Renders each pair of HGR pixels as a single color pixel.
+- HGR Color (140x192): Renders each pair of HGR pixels as a single color pixel.
-- Hi-Res Mono (280x192): Renders each HGR bit as black or white.
+- HGR Mono (280x192): Renders each HGR bit as black or white.

 Switching between these modes is purely representational; the underlying buffer and `.HGR` file format are unchanged.